 Florida's year-round warm weather should make the Sunshine State a great place for commuting pedestrians.
 But surprisingly, Florida pedestrians face the highest risks in the country of becoming involved in a deadly pedestrian accident.

-Pedestrians need to understand the high levels of danger within the state of Florida and should be extra cautious when they are out.
+Pedestrians need to understand the high levels of danger within the state of Florida and should be extra cautious when they are walking.
 Drivers also need to know how dangerous life can be for pedestrians and should make an effort to try to respect their rights in order to reduce the chances a pedestrian will be hurt or killed.
 Finally, lawmakers should take action to try to improve conditions for pedestrians through road redesigns, traffic laws, and public education.

 Next City published a troubling report recently showing just how dangerous the state of Florida is for pedestrians.
 Florida was ranked number one on a Pedestrian Danger Index (PDI).
 The PDI was calculated by considering the number of pedestrian fatalities within the state of Florida and comparing this to data on people who commute to work.